ceramicnetwork/rust-ceramic/README.md

 The process honors RUST_LOG env variable for controlling its logging output.
 For example, to enable debug logging for code from this repo but error logging for all other code use:

+## Self-Anchoring

+Ceramic One supports self-anchoring directly to EVM-compatible blockchains (Gnosis, Ethereum, Polygon, etc.), eliminating the need for a centralized anchor service.
+See [anchor-evm/README.md](./anchor-evm/README.md) for setup instructions.

 ## License

 Fully open source and dual-licensed under MIT and Apache 2.